STAND. COM. REP. NO. 3043

 (2) Specifying that the insurance coverage for annual screenings of sexually transmitted diseases required by this measure applies to all insurers in the State, including health benefits plans under chapter 87A, Hawaii Revised Statutes; and

 (3) Making technical, nonsubstantive amendments for the purposes of clarity and consistency.

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
-No. 33, as amended herein, and recommends that it be referred to the Committee on Ways and Means, in the form attached hereto as S.C.R.
-No. 33, S.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1897, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1897, H.D.
+1, S.D.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Commerce, Consumer Protection, and Health,